-While exercising, swipe right or press the middle button to scroll to the navigation display where you will see the route or POI that you selected.
+While exercising, press the middle button to scroll to the navigation display where you will see the route or POI that you selected.
 For more information on the navigation display, see 5.5.2.
 Navigating to a POI and 5.4.
 Routes.

-While in this display you can swipe up or press the lower button to open your navigation options.
+While in this display, press the lower button to open your navigation options.
 From the navigation options, you can, for example, select a different route or POI, check your current location coordinates, as well as end navigation by selecting Breadcrumb.